zstyblik/grafana.org/source/docs/performance/index.md

 # Performance

-If you are using graphite 0.9.12 or bellow and are experiencing slow loading times, especially for long time range range queries there is a fix.
+If you are using graphite 0.9.12 or bellow and are experiencing slow loading times, especially for long time range queries there is a fix.
 The reason for slow performance is that graphites json render returns all data points for the time range.
 Even if you have a graph width of 500 pixels graphite could return 50 000 data points or even more.